 Virtual Private Networks

-VPN – Virtual Private Networks – encrypts your communication data with 256-bit AES encryption which is unbreakable yet as it would take 1 billion years to break it using a brute force attack.
-It also changes your IP with a fake one, so it becomes futile for anyone to track your communication back to you.
+VPN—Virtual Private Networks—encrypts your communication data with 256-bit AES encryption, which is unbreakable yet.
+A brute-force attack would take 1 billion years to break it.
+It also changes your IP address to a fake one, so it becomes futile for anyone to track your communication back to you.

 However, you should take care while opting for the best VPN subscription for Australia and choose a VPN provider with its DNS servers.
 You can opt for industry-leading VPN providers such as NordVPN, ExpressVPN, and ExtremeVPN, which are vastly trusted by people globally, mainly because:

-1. Based outside the jurisdiction of FIVE EYES countries (i.e. Australia, Canada, United States, United Kingdom, and New Zealand).
+- Based outside the jurisdiction of Five Eyes countries (i.e. Australia, Canada, United States, United Kingdom, and New Zealand).

-2. Strict NO (Traffic/Metadata) LOG policy (which means that all the output data is instantly sent to /dev/null sunk directory – pointed out by NordVPN).
+- Strict No (Traffic/Metadata) Log policy (which means that all the output data is instantly sent to /dev/null sunk directory – pointed out by NordVPN).

-5. Exclusive security features like TOR-over-VPN (NordVPN) and Split Tunnel (PureVPN).
+- Exclusive security features like TOR-over-VPN (NordVPN) and Split Tunnel (ExtremeVPN).

 TOR Network

-TOR is a volunteer-based service and runs on a secure TOR network.
-Australian users can connect to the TOR network using the TOR browser, making Internet data retention useless.
+TOR is a volunteer-based service that runs on a secure network.
+Australian users can use the TOR browser to connect to the network, making Internet data retention useless.
 However, since data passes through volunteer gateways (nodes), Internet surfing is slow, and privacy protection is only limited to the browser.
 At the same time, the rest of your network traffic remains exposed for the ISPs to monitor.

-If you want TOR protection but do not want to change your browser, you can opt for NordVPN because it provides TOR-over-VPN functionality.
+If you want TOR protection but do not want to change your browser, you can opt for NordVPN, which provides TOR-over-VPN functionality.

-Metadata collection is an old and silent practice of governments worldwide, and unfortunately, you cannot escape that.
-However, you can shift your calling and texting habits to end-to-end encrypted messaging apps such as Signal, Telegram, Wickr, and WhatsApp, which are more private.
+Metadata collection is an old and silent practice of governments worldwide, and unfortunately, you cannot escape it.
+However, you can shift your calling and texting habits to more private end-to-end encrypted messaging apps such as Signal, Telegram, Wickr, and WhatsApp.

-If you use the Internet via your mobile carrier, it is recommended to use a VPN to encrypt the entire mobile Internet traffic.
-Also, apps that you use send mobile-related information to the developer of those apps, so always download apps from a trusted source and developers and read their privacy policies before downloading.
+If you use the Internet via your mobile carrier, it is recommended that you use a VPN to encrypt your entire mobile Internet traffic.
+Also, apps that you use send mobile-related information to their developers, so always download apps from a trusted source and developers and read their privacy policies before downloading.

-While Australia Data Retention laws are after your metadata, Social Media platforms are also after your information for analytics purposes and to show you targeted ads.
+While Australian data Retention laws target your metadata, Social Media platforms also seek your information for analytics purposes and to show you targeted ads.

 You can install extensions like Disconnect or Privacy Badger to prevent social media tracking, which sends ‘do not track me’ requests and blocks all the tracking URLs.